 Mixed-use developments bring diverse parking requirements; add in changing consumer needs and there is no better time to explore innovative solutions that can improve your parking operations.

 Optimize your parking operations for your mixed use portfolio

 TNS offers an integrated suite of parking payment solutions including UnattendedPayments which enables cashless and touch-free payments on-site at car parks.
 StaffPark and ParkCharge are account-based parking platforms that help manage staff parking and casual parkers.
 Both StaffPark and ParkCharge allow drivers to easily create and manage an account online for touch-free payment for entry/exit.

-With TNS you can transform your customers’ parking experience efficiently, safely and consistently.
+With TNS’ payment infrastructure solutions you can transform your customers’ parking experience efficiently, safely and consistently.

 In our next Thought Leadership piece, we will take a closer look at TNS’s technology and how it can transform the parking experience in your future mixed-use developments.